 - The team that successfully answers the toss-up question will have an opportunity to answer the bonus. - After the bonus question is read, the team captain has approximately 20 seconds to provide an answer.
 After this time, the moderator will prompt the team captain for an answer.
-If no answer is given promptly, the bonus will be forfeited. - Team members may collaborate during a bonus.
-The opposing team (that does not have the bonus) should remain silent during this time. - Only the answer from the team captain will be accepted for the bonus.
+If no answer is given promptly, the bonus will be forfeited and no bonus points will be awarded. - Team members may collaborate during a bonus.
+The opposing team (that does not have the bonus) must remain silent during this time. - Only the answer from the team captain will be accepted for the bonus.
 Attempts to answer the bonus from members who are not the captain will not be accepted. - A correct bonus will be worth 3 points.